 What is fibjs?

-fibjs is an application server development framework mainly designed for web backend development.
-It is based on the Google v8 JavaScript engine and chooses a different concurrency solution from the traditional callback. fibjs uses fiber to isolate the business complexity caused by asynchronous calls at the framework layer, greatly reducing the difficulty of development, and reducing the performance problems caused by frequent asynchronous processing in user space.
+fibjs is an application server development framework designed for web backend development.
+It is built on the Google V8 JavaScript engine and uses a different concurrency solution than traditional callbacks. fibjs uses fiber (fiber) to isolate the business complexity caused by asynchronous calls at the framework level, greatly reducing the difficulty of development and reducing performance problems caused by frequent asynchronous processing in user space.

-Due to historical reasons, JavaScript is mainly used for UI processing of browsers.
-UI development is a typical single-threaded event-driven model, so JavaScript has also formed asynchronous processing as the main programming paradigm.
+For historical reasons, JavaScript is mainly used to handle browser UI.
+UI development is a typical single-threaded event-driven model, so JavaScript has gradually formed asynchronous processing as the main programming paradigm.

-With the success of JavaScript, more and more people began to apply JavaScript to other scenarios.
-At the same time, people are increasingly finding that asynchronous processing is not the most suitable choice in many scenarios.
+With the success of JavaScript, more and more people are beginning to apply JavaScript to other scenarios.
+At the same time, people are increasingly aware that in many scenarios, asynchronous processing is not the most appropriate choice.

-fibjs uses fiber in the framework layer to isolate the business complexity brought by asynchronous calls, and encapsulates the asynchronous processing of io into more intuitive synchronous calls.
-Engineers only need to write code according to the usual synchronous business logic to enjoy the benefits brought by asynchronous processing.
-Great convenience.
+fibjs uses fiber (fiber) at the framework level to isolate the business complexity caused by asynchronous calls, and encapsulates asynchronous I/O processing into more intuitive synchronous calls.
+Engineers only need to write code according to the usual synchronous business logic and enjoy the great convenience brought by asynchronous processing.

-The following snippet of code is taken from the documentation for the mysql module:
+The following code is taken from the documentation of the mysql module:

 1